Theo de Raadt: OpenBSD

-In December 1994, Theo de Raadt was forced to resign from the NetBSD core team, and his access to the source repository was revoked.
+In December 1994, De Raadt was forced to resign from the NetBSD core team, and his access to the source repository was revoked.
 Fellow team members claimed it was due to rude and abusive behaviour on the mailing lists.

 In his book Free for All, Peter Wayner claims that De Raadt "began to rub some people the wrong way" before the split from NetBSD, while Linus Torvalds has described him as "difficult".
 Many have different feelings: the same interviewer describes De Raadt's "transformation" on founding OpenBSD and his "desire to take care of his team," some find his straightforwardness refreshing, and De Raadt remains widely respected as a hacker and security expert.

 In October 1995, De Raadt founded OpenBSD, a new project forked from NetBSD 1.0.
 The initial release, OpenBSD 1.2, was made in July 1996, followed in October of the same year by OpenBSD 2.0.
 Since then, the project has followed a schedule of a release every six months, each of which is maintained and supported for one year.